Words & Music Production

 Barnes Music Festival (London Wetland Centre)

-This Grand Tour (with a nod towards the setting of this evening) will include excerpts from travel diaries written by past and present voyagers, adventurers and flâneurs, interspersed by music equally inspired by travel and discovery.
+This Grand Tour of Baroque Music and Travel writing (with a nod towards the setting of this evening) will include excerpts from travel diaries written by past and present voyagers, adventurers and flâneurs, interspersed by music equally inspired by travel and discovery.
 We will venture from the past to the present day following travelling musicians, the early tourist or a scientist into the unknown.

 JS The Life and Passion of Bach